awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 + [POST Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)
 + [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html)

 When setting a page redirect, you can either keep or delete the object content\.
-For example, suppose you have a `page1.html` object in your bucket\.
+For example, suppose that you have a `page1.html` object in your bucket\.
 + To keep the content of `page1.html` and only redirect page requests, you can submit a [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html) request to create a new `page1.html` object that uses the existing `page1.html` object as the source\.
 In your request, you set the `x-amz-website-redirect-location` header\.
 When the request is complete, you have the original page with its content unchanged, but Amazon S3 redirects any requests for the page to the redirect location that you specify\.
-+ To delete the content of the `page1.html` object and redirect requests for the page, you can send a PUT Object request to upload a zero\-byte object that has the same object key:`page1.html`\.
++ To delete the content of the `page1.html` object and redirect requests for the page, you can send a PUT Object request to upload a zero\-byte object that has the same object key: `page1.html`\.
 In the PUT request, you set `x-amz-website-redirect-location` for `page1.html` to the new object\.
 When the request is complete, `page1.html` has no content, and requests are redirected to the location that is specified by `x-amz-website-redirect-location`\.

 When you retrieve the object using the [GET Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) action, along with other object metadata, Amazon S3 returns the `x-amz-website-redirect-location` header in the response\.